elemarmar/my-anki-collection/templates/german-vocab/README.md

 <img src="./readme-images/image-20200704131851331.png" alt="image-20200704131851331" style="zoom:50%;" />

-Introduction to the template
+This is my German vocabulary card template!
+I use this card to train new words (not sentences).
+It includes a picture related to the meaning of the word, a hint that shows up when hovering over the picture and some extra information that appears when clicking on the arrow.
+For a preview, click [here]().
+If you want to download the template you can do so from here: [Download]().

 ## Study & Usage

-When you create a card, this will automatically create two cards:
+- When you create a card, a reverse card will automatically be generated :

-- **German to Native language card**
+  - **German > Native language card**
-- **Native language to German card**
+  - **Native language > German card**

 ### DE > EN

 <img src="./readme-images/image-20200704132359114.png" alt="image-20200704132359114" style="zoom:50%;" />

-The front card only shows the word we created in German.
-The background is the picture we uploaded but blurred so it doesn't spoil the meaning while keeping differentiation among all cards.
+The front card displays the German word.
+The background consists of a blurred version of the uploaded image to allow for quizzing and in order to differentiate the cards.

 <img src="./readme-images/image-20200704132455002.png" alt="image-20200704132455002" style="zoom:50%;" />

-The back card shows us the picture related to the word.
-If we hover over it or tap on it (mobile) it shows us the hint or mnemotechnique rule we assigned that word to better remember it:
+The back card shows the now clear image related to the German word.
+Hovering (mouse) or tapping on (mobile) the image will reveal the hint:

 ![Jul-04-2020 14-33-01](./readme-images/Jul-04-2020 14-33-01.gif)

 The next area is the word area.
-Here we find the word in german, some examples that use that word and a tag that identifies the type of word.
+Here we find the word in German, some examples and a tag that identifies the word type.
 This is very useful when trying to differentiate between trennbar and untrennbar verbs:

 <img src="./readme-images/image-20200704133749851.png" alt="image-20200704133749851" style="zoom:50%;" />

-Bellow the examples we find an arrow.
-If we click on it, it will drop down a menu where we can see extra information about the word.
-This could include fixed expressions using that word, the plural if the word was a noun, etc.:
+Below the examples is an arrow which, upon clicking or tapping, will open a drop menu which reveals extra information about the word—e.g. fixed expressions or for forms:

 ![Jul-04-2020 14-33-22](./readme-images/Jul-04-2020 14-33-22.gif)

-Finally we have the area of translation and meaning.
-In this area we find the translation of the word and an optional definition that could be in German, to practice more!
+Finally, an English translation and a German definition are located at the bottom. Üben macht den Meister!

 <img src="./readme-images/image-20200704134029520.png" alt="image-20200704134029520" style="zoom:50%;" />